YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 *-timeout*

-Specifies the period of time (in seconds) the shutdown command should wait before signaling the Receiver Server, Update Process, and/or helper processes to shut down.If you do not specify -timeout, the default timeout period is 30 seconds.
+Specifies the period of time (in seconds) the shutdown command should wait before signaling the Receiver Server, Update Process, and/or helper processes to shut down.
+If you do not specify -timeout, the default timeout period is 30 seconds.
 If you specify -timeout=0, shutdown occurs immediately.

 *-updateonly*